 Initiation is open to all levels of dancers, from the familiar beginner (1+ year of experience) to the seasoned performer seeking to strengthen the foundation of their dance.

 Phase II: Cultivation

-Cultivation is open to dancers who have completed Phase I, Initiation.
+Cultivation is open to dancers who have completed Phase I, Initiation or by accepted application.

 Phase III: Culmination

-Culmination is where the 8 Elements™ training is applied to actual experience in rehearsal and performance settings.
 At the completion of Phase III, participants will receive a document recognizing them as Practitioners of the 8 Elements™ approach.
-They may then be eligible for application to Phase IV, Teacher Training, provided that they complete all requirements and have consistently displayed respectful and positive behavior toward other participants and themselves throughout all three intensives.
+They may then be eligible to register for Phase IV, Teacher Training, provided that they complete all requirements and have consistently displayed respectful and positive behavior toward other participants and themselves throughout all three intensives.

 Culmination is open to dancers who have completed Initiation and Cultivation.